Books:

 Review of Kevin Corrigan, A less familiar Plato: from Phaedo to Philebus, Cambridge University Press, in Bryn Mawr Classical Review (here).

 What does it mean to free the mind?
 One way to understand this is as a question about the subjective transformations involved in socio-political struggles for liberation.
 Another way is to turn to a tradition in philosophy across the globe, which sees enlightenment as a kind of liberation from the ordinary human condition.
 My book gives an account of how Plato's ideas about psychological liberation, or the freeing of the soul, pursues both of these types of projects in tandem--and without, importantly, sacrificing the former to the latter, as he often thought to do.
 The book studies principally Plato's Phaedo, Republic, and Theaetetus, while drawing other dialogues (like Meno, Protagoras, and Gorgias), to articulate Plato's understanding of philosophical conversation as a liberatory practice for the soul embedded in human society.
-It discusses topics such as Plato's use (and misuse) of slavery as a metaphor, his historical position as an Athenian elite, whether he has a genuine theory of ideology, and how his conception of philosophy as a social practice might be the basis for a distinctive social philosophy.
+It discusses topics such as Plato's use (and misuse) of slavery as a metaphor, why he thinks freedom is self-determination, how to understand the Cave as presenting a theory of ideology, and above all, how his conception of philosophy as a social practice might be the basis for a distinctive social philosophy.
 Email for chapter drafts.

-I am also working on several papers (email for drafts):
+I am also working on a few papers (email for drafts):

 τὰ ἄνω